 A recent data report, Cross-Contamination Prevention: Addressing Keyboards as Fomites, released by Infection Control Today, discusses the topic of cross-contamination prevention focusing specifically on keyboards as fomites.
 A fomite is an object that has the potential to become contaminated with any type of germ or bacteria.
-Fomites are key players in the transfer of pathogens from person-to-person.
-These objects are responsible for the billions of dollars spent treating hospital acquired infections and paying for sick leaves taken by health care workers.
-In order to lessen these numbers we must understand the source of the infections.
+Fomites are key players in the transfer of pathogens from person to person.
+These objects are responsible for the billions of dollars spent treating hospital-acquired infections and paying for sick leaves taken by health care workers.
+In order to lessen these numbers, we must understand the source of the infections.

 The report discloses results from various studies that have been performed over the past two decades.
 Researchers have been digging deep to find the root of the problem.
-A study done by Alice N. Neely, PhD and Dean F. Sittig, PhD showed that the most ubiquitous fomite is the keyboard.
-Since its introduction to clinical settings, computer technology has advanced the capabilities of doctors enabling them to treat and diagnose patients in a higher degree.
+A study was done by Alice N. Neely, PhD, and Dean F. Sittig, PhD showed that the most ubiquitous fomite is the keyboard.
+Since its introduction to clinical settings, computer technology has advanced the capabilities of doctors enabling them to treat and diagnose patients to a higher degree.
 However, as with anything great, these technologies have their drawbacks as well.

 Other research done by Dr. Richard Duszak Jr., MD analyzed the quantity and characteristics of contamination in a radiologist workstation.
 Microphones and computer mice, tools used most frequently, were tested.
 It was found that overall microphone and mouse bacterial contamination was significantly higher than that of nearby restroom toilets and doorknobs.
 Settings like labs, clinics, and hospitals are where doctors, nurses, and researchers are sharing devices and transporting them to patient rooms.
-Another study discusses fomites in patient rooms.
+Another study discusses fomites in inpatient rooms.